How To Crate Train Your Puppy

 1. Get The Crate Ready

-The crate should be large enough for your Corgi to be able to stand up, turn around, and lay on their side with their limbs extended.
+The crate should be large enough for your puppy to be able to stand up, turn around, and lay on their side with their limbs extended.
 If it’s much bigger than this, there’s more chance of them using half the space to sleep and the other half as a toilet.
 There’s a handy guide to crate sizes here.

 You should set it up in a quiet part of the house that’s out of the way and easy to darken when required.
 Add their bed, blankets, and some of their favorite toys to make it especially appealing.